johnrobinsn/pilotwatch/README.md

 # PilotWatch

-PilotWatch is a small logging proxy server written in node.js for intercepting and logging code completion requests from Copilot.
+PilotWatch is a small logging proxy server written in node.js for intercepting and logging code completion requests from Github's Copilot.

 ## Run the PilotWatch Proxy
 Assuming you have node.js properly installed the following command will download and run the PilotWatch proxy server on port 3000 and log all code completion requests to a sub-directory called "data" in the current working directory.